mkrupcale/.emacs.d/README.md

 ## License

 Most of the code in this repository is licensed under the MIT license.
-Exceptions to this are the [Emacs configs](https://github.com/edvorg/emacs-configs) by Edward E. Knyshov (license unspecified) and the MCNP mode, which is GPLv2+.
+Exceptions to this are the [Emacs configs](https://github.com/edvorg/emacs-configs) by Edward E. Knyshov (LGPLv3+) and the MCNP mode (GPLv2+).